Service Agreements

 - Interval — How often service is due, in days

-- Flexibility — How many days before/after the due date you can service
+- Flexibility — How many days before or after the due date you can show up

-- Start Date — When the agreement begins
+- Start Date — When the agreement kicks in

 Intervals